pankajkgupta/clopy/README.md

 Install Python >= 3.8 ([anaconda](https://docs.anaconda.com/anaconda/install/) or [miniconda](https://docs.anaconda.com/miniconda/miniconda-install/) recommended)

-We highly recommend creating a virtual environment such as using conda and install all the python packages in that environment
+> [!TIP] We highly recommend creating a virtual environment such as using conda
+> and install all the python packages in that environment

 Following commands are to be run in a Terminal (Linux/MacOS)